a7ul/undercover/README.md

 # 🕵️ Undercover

+> ⚠️ This project is now deprecated.
+Please take a look at https://github.com/a7ul/secrets.mjs

 Store your environment variables and secrets in git safely.

 This script is a single file pure nodejs script.